google/codeworld/README.md

 approximate step by step instructions to get an example working:

 1. Install GHC 7.8, since it's required for GHCJS.
-2. Get a patched version of cabal (https://github.com/ghcjs/cabal/tree/ghcjs) and `cabal install` both the Cabal and cabal-install packages.
+2. Get a patched version of cabal (https://github.com/ghcjs/cabal) and then `git checkout ghcjs` to switch to the GHCJS branch, and finally `cabal install` both the Cabal and cabal-install packages.
 3. Get GHCJS itself (https://github.com/ghcjs/ghcjs) and `cabal install`.
 4. Run `ghcjs-boot --init`.